ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-We make use of some math utility functions of the three.js [`MathUtils`](https://threejs.org/docs/index.html?q=MathUtils#api/en/math/MathUtils) object to get random x, y and z points along our course.
-They will be used to randomly position the obstacles.
+We make use of some math utility functions of the three.js [`MathUtils`](https://threejs.org/docs/index.html?q=MathUtils#api/en/math/MathUtils) object to get random x, y, and z points along our course.
+These will be used to randomly position obstacles.
 We get random x and y points using our x and y boundaries.
 The `randFloatSpread` function takes in a range parameter and returns a random float in the interval [- range / 2, range / 2].
 We get a random z value using the `randFloat` function.
 It takes in a low and high parameter and returns a random float in the interval [low, high].
-This value is always positive as our course is positioned on the positive side of the z-axis.
-The low value starts at 10 as we don't want to place obstacles right in front of or on the player box.
-The high value is the `courseLength` so that the obstacles can be positioned all along our course.
+This value is always positive, as our course is positioned on the positive side of the z-axis.
+The low value starts at 10, as we don't want to place obstacles right in front of or on the player box.
+The high value is the `courseLength`, so that the obstacles can be positioned all along our course.
 We subtract the `boxSideLength` to prevent the obstacles from being placed on the finish line box.
-We then pass these x, y and z points to the `createBox` function to create an obstacle box.
-A bounding box is created for each created obstacle and added to the `obstaclesBoundingBoxes` array so that we can detect collisions between our player box and the obstacles.
+We then pass these x, y, and z points to the `createBox` function to create an obstacle box.
+A bounding box is created for each created obstacle, and added to the `obstaclesBoundingBoxes` array so that we can detect collisions between our player box and the obstacles.

 We need to call the `createObstacle` function to create the obstacles.
 In the `initializeBoxes` function, let's add a for loop to create the obstacles: